amymmorton/SlicerAutoscoperM/README.md

 | [Hierarchical3DRegistration](Hierarchical3DRegistration) | A module for registration of rigid skeletal and implant motion from static and dynamic computed tomography (3DCT and 4DCT) |
 | [Tracking Evaluation](TrackingEvaluation) | A module for comparison of the Autoscoper tracking results against ground truth data. |

-_:warning: This extension is in early development statge.
-Its content, API and behavior may change at any time.
-We mean it!_

 ## Python Linting

 This project uses pre-commit and black for linting.